 Many of my friends in other places wonder why I put up with it all.
 All I can say is it’s home.
 It’s the place I should have been born, but wasn’t.
 No fault of my own.
 I’m just glad I found it, even if it was a bit late.
 Better late than never, eh?

 There has been a mistake.
 For many years I had been led to believe I was a U.S. citizen.
 I was wrong.
 Forgive me.
 I now rebut that presumption.
 Any form, application, or any other written instrument on which I claimed U.S. citizenship is revoked.
 I was led to believe a falsehood based on incomplete information and popular misunderstanding.
 I did not do my due diligence.
 My bad.
-For the public record: I am not and never have been a U.S. citizen as per the 14th Amendment.
+For the public record: I am not and never have been a U.S. citizen as per the 14th Amendment or any other instrument.
 I am one of the free, sovereign, independent people of the united States of America and nothing else.

 Notice to principals is notice to agents.
 Notice to agents is notice to principals